 Serve over rice if desired

 In a large stock pot, heat olive and saute’ sweet potatoes until they are starting to soften.
 Add bell pepper and allow them to soften and throw in green onion.
 Add spices and allow to cook for a minute or two.
 Add coconut milk, beans and tomatoes.
 Until simmer for about 15 minutes and then add kale until it cooks slightly.
 Allow soup to simmer another 5 minutes.
 Add rice to the bottom of bowl if desired and serve up soup over it.
 Add cilantro and peanut garnish if desired.

-Kale and Roasted Root Vegetable Salad
+Kale and Roasted Sweet Potato Salad

 This kale and roasted vegetable salad is one of my fall favorites!
 It is colorful and full of flavor!
 I have another delicious variation in my book Farm Fresh Nutrition.

 2 medium sweet potatoes, peeled and cut into 1/2-1/2 inch cubes

 6 cups of kale, sprinkled with salt and a drizzle of olive oil & massaged gently for 5 minutes

 1/3 cup chopped toasted walnuts

 Home made balsamic salad dressing (this dressing is delicious on both the kale and beet salad from previous blog post)